biicode/docs/c++/installation.rst

 Installation
 ============

 **Biicode** is a file-oriented Dependencies Manager for C and C++ developers.
-There's a two steps process to install biicode
+Install both biicode and the C/C++ tools to get started.

 .. _download_client_binaries: